 We only have two weeks left in the NBA season and just eight teams have clinched playoff berths.
 Both conferences have heated playoff races for the other half of the spots.
 The Warriors hit the 60-win mark and won their first division title since the ’70s while the Knicks lost 60 games for the first time in franchise history and the Lakers could be on their way to that feat as well.

 For those of you that enjoy wagering on NBA games, check out Paddy Power betting tips.

-And now, here are this week’s Fantasy basketball waiver wire recommendations.
+Without further ado, here are this week’s Fantasy basketball waiver wire picks.

 Now it’s your turn.
 Let us know in the comments below who your favourite Fantasy basketball waiver wire pick of the week is.